Woman using Outlook to send confidential data

 Recalling An Email In Outlook Email Client-1

-Obviously, if you're sending highly sensitive information, you cannot rely on these native email recall features.
+If you're sending highly sensitive information, you can't rely on these limited native email recall features.

-To make sure you can always retract sensitive emails, you will need a more advanced solution such as our own Outlook add-in.
+To make sure you can always retract sensitive emails, you'll need a more advanced solution.

 5. Enable Account 2FA

-This security measure significantly reduces the chance of an inbox takeover (it protects against 99.9% of automated attacks, approximately 72% in the U.K.).
+This security measure significantly reduces the chance of an inbox takeover.

 Using two-factor authentication blocks 99.9 of automated login attacks

-It is a simple but effective measure you can take to make sure you are the only person with access to confidential data in your account.
+It's a simple but effective measure to make sure you are the only person with access to confidential data in your account.

 Again, if you're handling sensitive data, two-factor authentication should be enabled for all accounts, especially administrators.